daryllxd/lifelong-learning/programming/style/clean-code.md

 #### Small!

 The first rule of functions is that they should be small.
 The second rule of functions is that they should be smaller than that.
 This is not an assertion that I can justify.
 I can’t provide any references to research that shows that very small functions are better.
 What I can tell you is that for nearly four decades I have written functions of all different sizes.
-I’ve writ- ten several nasty 3,000-line abominations.
+I’ve written several nasty 3,000-line abominations.
 I’ve written scads of functions in the 100 to 300 line range.
 And I’ve written functions that were 20 to 30 lines long.
 What this experience has taught me, through long trial and error, is that functions should be very small.

 In the eighties we used to say that a function should be no bigger than a screen-full.
 Of course we said that at a time when VT100 screens were 24 lines by 80 columns, and our editors used 4 lines for administrative purposes.
 Nowadays with a cranked-down font and a nice big monitor, you can fit 150 characters on a line and a 100 lines or more on a screen.
 Lines should not be 150 characters long.
 Functions should not be 100 lines long.
 Functions should hardly ever be 20 lines long.

 This implies that the blocks within if statements, else statements, while statements, and so on should be one line long.
 Probably that line should be a function call.
 Not only does this keep the enclosing function small, but it also adds documentary value because the function called within the block can have a nicely descriptive name.

->FUNCTIONS SHOULD DO ONE THING.
+> FUNCTIONS SHOULD DO ONE THING.
 THEY SHOULD DO IT WELL.
 THEY SHOULD DO IT ONLY.

 The problem with this statement is that it is hard to know what “one thing” is.
 Does Listing 3-3 do one thing?
 It’s easy to make the case that it’s doing three things: